MIMO FSO Systems in Hybrid Quantum Noise Environments: SKR Analysis with One- and Two-way CV-QKD Protocols: One- and Two-Way MIMO CV-QKD Protocols

-In the one-way MIMO FSO communication system, as depicted in Fig.~\ref{f2}, Alice employs a Gaussian-modulated CV-QKD scheme to securely send secret keys to the legitimate receiver, Bob.
+As depicted in Fig.~\ref{f2}, in the one-way MIMO FSO communication system, Alice employs a Gaussian-modulated CV-QKD scheme to securely send secret keys to the legitimate receiver Bob.
 This transmission occurs over $\mathbf{H}$ that is vulnerable to eavesdropping, and thus, can be fully accessed by Eve.
-In this protocol, Alice prepares and transmits coherent states as $a_{i} = Q_{A, i} + \jmath P_{A, i}, \, \forall\, i = 1,\ldots, N_T$ from her $N_T$ LSs.
+In this protocol, Alice prepares and transmits coherent states as $a_{j} \triangleq Q_{A, j} + \jmath P_{A, j}$ $\forall j = 1,\ldots, N_T$ from her $N_T$ LSs.
 Here, $Q_A$ and $P_A$ represent the position and momentum quadratures, respectively, at Alice's end.
 These quadratures are sampled independently from a zero-mean Gaussian distribution with a variance of $V_s$, implying that $Q_A, P_A \sim \mathcal{N}(0, V_s)$, with $\undb{E}[Q_A^2] = \undb{E}[P_A^2] = V_s$.
-Following this, Alice encodes her signals using the precoding matrix $\mathbf{V}$, while Bob employs the combining operation $\mathbf{U}^\dagger$ at the receiver to recover the secret keys.
-Further, the eavesdropper, Eve, executes a collective Gaussian attack for which, a commonly utilized model is the entangling cloner, in which Eve prepares an Einstein–Podolsky–Rosen (EPR) state, denoted as $\rho_{e_{\text{in}} e_{\text{qm}}}$, as her quantum ancilla.
-This state represents a two-mode, zero-mean entangled Gaussian state, completely characterized by its covariance matrix expressed as \beq \mathbf{\Xi}_{e_{\text{in}} e_{\text{q}}} = , \eeq where $\nu \geq 1$ is the variance of each mode (namely $e_{\text{in}}$ and $e_{\text{q}}$) in the EPR state.
+Following this, Alice encodes her signals using the precoding matrix $\mathbf{V}$, while Bob employs the combining operation $\mathbf{U}^\dagger$ at their receiver to recover the secret keys.
+Further, the eavesdropper, Eve, executes a collective Gaussian attack for which a commonly utilized model is the entangling cloner, in which Eve prepares an Einstein–Podolsky–Rosen (EPR) state, denoted as $\rho_{e_{\text{in}} e_{\text{qm}}}$, as her quantum ancilla.
+This state represents a two-mode, zero-mean entangled Gaussian state, completely characterized by its covariance matrix, which is expressed as follows: \beq \mathbf{\Xi}_{e_{\text{in}} e_{\text{qm}}} \triangleq , \eeq where $\nu \geq 1$ is the variance of each mode (namely $e_{\text{in}}$ and $e_{\text{qm}}$) in the EPR state.